-There are two acquisition templates for imaging, VISIR\img\acq\Preset and VISIR\img\acq\-MoveToPixel, one for coronagraphy, VISIR\img\acq\MoveToCoro, and one for sparse aperture masking, VISIR\img\acq\MoveToMask.
+There are two acquisition templates for imaging, VISIR\img\acq\Preset and VISIR\img\acq\MoveToPixel, one for coronagraphy, VISIR\img\acq\MoveToCoro, and one for sparse aperture masking, VISIR\img\acq\MoveToMask.
 Two acquisition templates are also available for spectroscopy, VISIR\spec\acq\MoveToSlit and VISIR\spec\acq\ImgMoveToSlit.
 The latter one allows to perform spectroscopic acquisition with the imager detector and therefore offers the possibility to acquire fainter objects in a larger variety of filters.
 The VISIR\spec\acq\ImgMoveToSlit template also allows to centre two objects in the slit by automatically calculating the angle by which the instrument has to be rotated.
-The observing parameters are described in §8.
+The observing parameters are described in § 8.

 The effect of all acquisition templates is first to point the telescope so that the coordinates at the center of rotation (located at x, y on the detector) match within the accuracy of the VLT pointing (see below).
-For VISIR\spec\acq\MoveToSlit, the first acquisition images are obtained with the wide slit (14" width).
-Then,
+Once the telescope preset is done the target will fall close to pixel (x,y) = (430, 530).
+The centre of the non-obscured detector is roughly at (x,y) = (450, 512).
+The clear range in x is from pixel 20 to 880.
+For VISIR\spec\acq\MoveToSlit, the first acquisition images are obtained with the wide slit (14'') width).